-- 1. Use assessment data to better understand student attitudes towards alcohol and other drug use, particularly as we see shifts in our student body due to COVID-19 and the coming demographic cliff. - 2.
-Promote policies each semester of school year utilizing flyers, videos and other activities. - 3.
-Assess recidivism rates for AOD policy violations in the conduct process and review if sanctioning is working to prevent further violations. - 4.
-Develop and strengthen partnerships across campus emphasizing drug and alcohol misuse at XU.
+- 1. Work with Student Wellbeing Services to use assessment data to better understand student attitudes towards alcohol and other drug use, particularly as we see shifts in our student body due to COVID-19 and the so-called demographic cliff. - 2.
+Promote policies each semester of school year utilizing flyers, videos, and other activities, particularly in light of Ohio State Law legalizing recreational cannabis use. - 3.
+Assess recidivism rates for AOD policy violations in the conduct process and review if sanctioning is working to prevent further violations.